MaayanPeleg/sre-orderbook-report/SLI/Orderbook/README.md

 - **Availability of NGINX Controller** - The number of successful requests (status 200) / total number of requests
 - **Latency of orderbooks history page** - The number of requests under 0.3s / total number of requests

+All of which were displayed through grafana using prometheus as the data source.
 ### SLO's

 With these we could then start to set **SLO's** and **Error budgets** as a team, so we sat down in a meeting scenario and we decided to set our **SLO's** to be: